-Ramp and Hold Mode allows the operator to design their own firing programs.
-A Firing Program consists of 1 or more segments strung in succession which gives the kiln instructions on how to control the temperature.
-The GlassMaster controller will store up to 12 custom designed programs in permanent memory.
+The Ramp and Hold Mode allows the operator to design their own firing programs.
+A Firing Program consists of 1 or more segments strung in succession which give the kiln instructions on how to control the temperature.
+The GlassMaster controller will store up to 6 custom designed programs in permanent memory.

-Segment (SEG) consists of 3 pieces of information:
+A Segment (SEG) consists of 3 pieces of information:

-- Rate (RA)- The measurement of how fast or slow the temperature rises or falls at various points in the firing.
-This is programmed in degrees Fahrenheit or Celsius per hour. - Temperature (°F) This can be the peak temperature of the firing program, a point in the firing program that signals the rate to change, or that signals a hold or soaking period.
-This is entered in degrees Fahrenheit or Celsius. - Hold (HLD) "Hold" is a period of time in which the kiln remains at a specific temperature.
+- The Rate (RA)- The measurement of how fast or slow the temperature rises or falls at various points in the firing.
+This is programed in degrees Fahrenheit or Celsius per hour. - The Temperature (°F) This can be the peak temperature of the firing program, a point in the firing program that signals the rate to change, or that signals a hold or soaking period.
+This is entered in degrees Fahrenheit or Celsius. - Hold (HLD) A "Hold" is a period of time in which the kiln remains at a specific temperature.
 This is often referred to as a soaking period.
 This is entered in Hours and Minutes.
 The digits to the left of the decimal represent hours and the digits to the right of the decimal represent minutes.
 Therefore 90 minutes can be represented by "01.30" or "00.90".

 A single program can consist of up to 8 segments.
 A segment can control the cooling as well as the heating of the kiln.
 It is important to remember that a segment that controls the cooling of the kiln can only slow the natural cooling rate of the kiln.
 It is possible to string two programs together to create a 16 segment program.
-See "16-S (16 Segment)" on page 18 of the Menu Features section for instructions.
+See the 16 Segment Programs section for instructions.